Latest snapshot of the coronavirus impact - Shepparton News

 * Funerals can have 30 mourners outdoors.

-* Kindergarten to Year Six students and Years 11 and 12 are back in school with the remainder to return on June 9.
+* Kindergarten to Year 6 students and Years 11 and 12 are back in school with the remainder to return on June 9.

 * Racing expected to resume on June 13.